 And whilst automation can aid human workflows and accelerate productivity, it’s the combination of computer-based document and data management and human oversight which ultimately create a winning formula for your business.

-Particularly in larger organizations, where reporting is used to inform C-suite decision-making, it’s essential that data is robust and ideally reflective of a wider context.
+Particularly in larger organisations, where reporting is used to inform C-suite decision-making, it’s essential that data is robust and ideally reflective of a wider context.
 If data is drawn from a limited pool, it can be manipulated to tell a certain story – which may not always be the best story for your business.

 By breaking down the traditional model of data stored in silos, and creating a single source of truth, those people compiling reports have a much richer and broader range of information at their fingertips, and a bigger picture is revealed.
-And with hard data from across the organization, it adds weight to findings, and becomes harder to refute.
+And with hard data from across the organisation, it adds weight to findings, and becomes harder to refute.

 With the relevant data readily available, it becomes much easier to create a report at speed and avoid postponing decision-making.
 Say, for example, you’re a service company.
 A customer contacts you to say the service is not working as it should be.
 It’s not the first time they’ve been in contact, so the case is escalated.